JuliaAI/MLJ.jl/docs/src/learning_curves.md

 ![](img/learning_curve42.png)

-In the case of the number of iterations in some iterative model, `learning_curve` will not restart the training from scratch for each new value, unless a non-holdout `resampling` strategy is specified (and provided the model implements an appropriate `update` method).
-To obtain multiple curves (that are distinct) you will need to pass the name of the model random number generator, and specify the random number generators to be used using `rngs=...` (an integer automatically generates the number specified):
+In the case the `range` hyperparameter is the number of iterations in some iterative model, `learning_curve` will not restart the training from scratch for each new value, unless a non-holdout `resampling` strategy is specified (and provided the model implements an appropriate `update` method).
+To obtain multiple curves (that are distinct) you will need to pass the name of the model random number generator, `rng_name`, and specify the random number generators to be used using `rngs=...` (an integer automatically generates the number specified):

 ```julia
 atom.lambda=200